theNewDynamic/oregonsadventurecoast.com/content/dining.md

   imgalt: Seafood dining on oregon's adventure coast

 ---
-### PLEASE VIEW THIS PAGE FOR UPDATES ON OUR RESTAURANTS DURING COVID-19 [**_CLICK HERE_**](/dining-options-takeout)

-## We encourage EVERYONE to support local businesses!

-Wherever you are at Oregon’s Adventure Coast, you will have a wide variety of dining and meal options.
+Wherever you are on Oregon’s Adventure Coast: Coos Bay, North Bend & Charleston, you will have a wide variety of dining and meal options.
 We have several family style eateries, as well as ethnic, chain, seafood and fine dining restaurants.
 [Explore our Coos Bay & North Bend Downtown Walking Maps by clicking here.](/img/walking-map-cbnb.pdf)Find a mapped list of restaurants, public spaces, retail and entertainment, in our walkable downtowns.

+**_*Note: due to COVID-19 some restaurants are offering limited seating and services.
+We recommend contacting the restaurants of your choice prior to visiting the establishment for reservations and protocol information._**

 ## Dining for Your Oregon Coast Vacation